jxynoice124/jxynoice124/README.md

-Hello i am jxynoice, a javascript and python coder.
+Hello i am jxynoice, a javascript and python developer.